 This filing is being amended as a result of the auditors' signature inadvertently being omitted from the Consent of Independent Registered Public Accounting Firm in the original filing.
+Additionally, this filing is being amended as a result of an incorrect reference being made in the Report of Independent Registered Public Accounting Firm.
+The original Report of Independent Registered Public Accounting Firm inadvertently made reference to the L.B.
+Foster Company 401(k) and Profit Sharing Plan rather than the L.B.
+Foster Company Savings Plan for Bargaining Unit Employees in the Opinion on the Financial Statements paragraph.
 No other information contained in the original filing is amended hereby.